ccbur/airbnbcovid19/README.md

 Open *airbnbcovid.ipynb* in your favorite Jupyter notebook application (Jupyter notebook, Visual Studio Code, Spyder, etc.).
 At least 8 GB of RAM is needed to run this notebook.

 ## Results
-- What was the impact of Covid-19 to Airbnb bookings in Seattle?
+- What was the impact of Covid-19 to Airbnb?
     June 2019 vs. June 2020
     - Drop in listings: ~33%
     - Drop in official pricing: ~7%